-which was not detected by NZ-1 (Fig. 1B).
-This 35 kDa band was also detected in CHO/PDPN and LN229/PDPN in our previous reports.(32) Immunohistochemical analysis showed that LpMab-7 detected podoplanin more sensitively than NZ-1 (Fig. 1C).
+NZ-1 and LpMab-7 recognized podoplanin of U-2 OS.
+LpMab-7 detected 35-kDa band, which was not detected by NZ-1 (Fig. 1b).
+This 35-kDa band was also detected in CHO/PDPN or LN229/PDPN in our previous reports.(32) Immunohistochemical analysis showed that LpMab-7 detected podoplanin more sensitively than NZ-1 (Fig. 1c).
 The membranous/cytosolic staining pattern was observed.
-These results indicated that the novel antipodoplanin LpMab-7 is much more useful in immunohistochemistry than previously established anti-podoplanin MAbs.
+These results indicated that a novel anti-podoplanin mAb, LpMab-7 much more is useful in immunohistochemistry than previously established anti-podoplanin mAbs.

-Epitope mapping by ELISA, flow cytometry, and Western blot analysis
+Epitope mapping by ELISA, flow cytometry, and Western-blot analysis